 - Click “OK” to close the confirmation notification.

 The phishing email will them be moved to your Deleted Items folder where it will remain for 30 days before being automatically and permanently deleted.
 If you have reported an email in error, you can go into your Deleted Items folder to retrieve that email.

-Note: This is only available for users running Outlook on a Windows machine that is managed by DMBTC.
+Note: This is only available for users running Outlook on a Windows or Mac machine that is managed by DMBTC.

-For more information on email security please visit UFIT’s Email Safety page.
+For more information on email security please visit UFIT’s Protect My Email page.